hydrobeam/website/content/tech/emacs_setup.md

 You typically won't be using many of the commands in this list, but it's useful for learning more about what a package can do.
 For example, try searching for `projectile` to get an idea of the commands you have access to (sometimes without keybindings), such as `projectile-replace` for *find and replace* functionality.

+In the same spirit as <kbd>M-x</kbd>, <kbd>SPC h b b</kbd> lets you explore the keybindings you have access to.
+You can try searching for either a specific keybind or package name.

 For describing / learning more about commands (examples, docs etc...), try <kbd>SPC h k</kbd> and typing <kbd>SPC .</kbd> to learn more about the `find-file` function.
 Next, try looking at a description for the `doom-font` variable with <kbd>SPC h v</kbd>.
-Here you'll see documentation about how `Doom` configures its font.
+Here you'll see documentation about how Doom configures your font.
 Which makes for a good segue about learning how to configure Doom!

 ## Understanding Your Config